September 27, 2020 | strande

 Learn about a a young boy with a speech impediment, who overcame his difficulties by working with animals.

 Illustrations and text describe the life of Audrey Hepburn, beginning with her childhood, and describing her life in Nazi-occupied Holland, her dreams of becoming a prima ballerina, her success as an actress, and her efforts to help the world's children through UNICEF.

 Alfred Nobel was the man who founded what became known as The Nobel Prizes.
 Nobel also invented dynamite, becoming very wealthy from his invention.
-Learn about how Nobel's sadness over dynamite's use for harmful destruction, Nobel left his fortune to create yearly prizes for those who have rendered the greatest services to mankind"--Provided by publisher.
+Learn about how Nobel's sadness over dynamite's use for harmful destruction led him to create yearly prizes for those who have rendered the greatest services to mankind.

 This biography describes how Ellen Prentiss received sailing lessons from her father during childhood, married a ship captain, and helped set a world speed record during the Gold Rush era.

 A portrait of the American writer imagines his early years as a city youth whose dreams about the fields and woods of the country inspired him to pursue a literary life based around the things he loved.

 Readers of this book will be introduced to the life of the passionate performer and civil rights activist that traces her journey from the slums of St. Louis to the world's most famous stages.

-From Sally Ride's youth to her many groundbreaking achievements in space and beyond, Sue Macy's riveting biography tells the story of not only a pioneering astronaut, but a leader and explorer whose life, as President Barack Obama said, "demonstrates that the sky is no limit for those who dream of reaching for the stars.""--.
+From Sally Ride's youth to her many groundbreaking achievements in space and beyond, Sue Macy's riveting biography tells the story of not only a pioneering astronaut but a leader and explorer whose life, as President Barack Obama said, "demonstrates that the sky is no limit for those who dream of reaching for the stars."